Is My Ex-Wife in Breach of The Contact Order?

 As to the first, as long as she remains in England or Wales, then it would appear she’s perfectly within her rights – people move for work or for other reasons.
-If she moved outside that jurisdiction – if she were planning on moving abroad, for instance, you could obtain a Prohibited Steps Order to prevent her going with the children.
-But in this instance that’s obviously not the case – unless she’s moved to Scotland, where a slightly different legal system applies, so it’s classed as outside English law, and you could raise objections to her taking your son there.
+If she moved outside that jurisdiction, such as for instance, you could obtain a Prohibited Steps Order to prevent her going with the children.
+But this is not the case unless she’s moved to Scotland, where a slightly different legal system applies and you could raise objections to her taking your son there.

 It’s unfortunate that she moved, since it obviously affects your contact with your son, but it doesn’t appear to violate the contact order, unless there were specific provisions in it.
 The other issue is more immediate and important.
-You don’t mention whether the dog is a new addition to your household, but if not, it means that no circumstances have changed, so, unless the dog has exhibited aggressive behaviour, there’s no just cause for her to change the conditions of the contact order.
+You don’t mention whether the dog is a new addition to your household.
+If not, it means that no circumstances have changed, so unless the dog has exhibited aggressive behaviour, there’s no just cause for her to change the conditions of the contact order.

 Although a lawyer can advise you fully, it would seem as if you’ll need to go to court to have the contact order enforced.
 You will probably want to detail the changed circumstances (your ex’s move) and that you’ve done everything in your power to maintain regular contact with your son, as well as evidence that the family dog has proved to be no threat to the children already in the house.